kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 particular, you should be able to perform all updates locally without waiting on messages from any other servers.

-Fill in the "TODO" regions in `ScalarClockPut.java` to complete the program.
+Fill in the "TODO" regions in `ScalarClockPutServer.java` to complete the program.
 To test it, use this command:

    $ ./run-tests.py --lab 1 --part 2